 Medexus Announces Preliminary Revenue Results for Second Fiscal Quarter 2023

-Quarterly revenue expected to exceed US$27.0 million for quarter ended September 30, 2022, an all-time record

-/EIN News/ -- TORONTO and CHICAGO, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Medexus Pharmaceuticals (Medexus) (TSX: MDP) (OTCQX: MEDXF) is pleased to announce preliminary estimates of the company’s revenue results for the fiscal quarter ended September 30, 2022 (the company’s fiscal Q2 2023).
+TORONTO and CHICAGO, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Medexus Pharmaceuticals (Medexus) MDP MEDXF is pleased to announce preliminary estimates of the company's revenue results for the fiscal quarter ended September 30, 2022 (the company's fiscal Q2 2023).
 All dollar amounts in this press release are in U.S. dollars unless specified otherwise.

 Medexus expects to deliver total revenue between $27.0 million and $27.5 million in fiscal Q2 2023.
 This will represent the strongest fiscal quarter in Medexus's history, and an increase of at least 51% compared to $17.9 million in fiscal Q2 2022 and an increase of at least 17% compared to $23.0 million in fiscal Q1 2023.
 Primary drivers for the most recent quarter's revenue performance were organic increases in net sales across Medexus's portfolio, which now includes recognition of 100% of revenue from Gleolan sales in the United States starting September 2022.
 Key highlights expected include the following –